310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 You’ll be able to do your work just fine if you only scroll through that.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sad %}
 But I’m too curious not to… Especially since Ryuseitai has been in a bad shape since the summer…

 I can't say a word unless I know how it’ll be received by the public…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-hmm, this is a very interesting conversation, but let us return back to the main topic.
+hmm, this is a very interesting Topic, but let us return back to the main topic.

 as part of our duty in ryuseitai, and as heroes, we would like to help the local idols.

-but if we do that, people will think of us as airheads who cannot read the situation.
+but if we do that, people will think of us as Airheads who cannot read the situation.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki serious %}
 Yeah, that’s where we’re at right now.
 It seems that ES wants to conquer Okinawa with the powerful idols that they’ve sent, but…

 If we’re to believe what the local idols say, then contrary to what ES has informed us, idol culture isn’t actually that developed in Okinawa.